 Queensland State Archives hold a wealth of records that reflect the government's response to the outbreak of the First World War (1914-1918) and the ensuing years.
-In commemoration of the centenary of the First World War, Queensland State Archives is undertaking a program of work to highlight through our records the government's activities during this period.
+In commemoration of the centenary of the First World War, we have undertaken a program of work to highlight, through our records, the government's activities during this period.

 Using archival records, these virtual exhibition have been created to highlight a topic around the First World War.

 On the Home Front in Queensland

 This exhibition highlights some of the records in Queensland State Archives' collection which document life on the home front in Queensland during the First World War.